radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rum/default/types.md

 '{ "event_type": ["com.amazon.rum.performance_navigation_event"], "metadata": { "browserName": [ "Chrome", "Safari" ], "countryCode": [ "US" ] }, "event_details": { "duration": [{ "numeric": [ ">=", 2000, "<", 8000 ] }] } }'

 If the metrics destination' is CloudWatch and the event also matches a value in DimensionKeys, then the metric is published with the specified dimensions.
 * **Name**: string (Required, Identifier): The name for the metric that is defined in this structure.
-Valid values are the following:
+For extended metrics, valid values are the following:

 PerformanceNavigationDuration